seinecle/codapps/src/main/asciidoc/en/module-5/classes-and-methods.adoc

 //ST: !
 [[method-creation]]
-.Creating a variable for the price of an item [source,java]
+.Creating a method adding the VAT to the price of an item [source,java]
 ----
 private Float addFrenchVAT(Float priceWithoutVAT) { // <1>